 Last Updated: July 18, 2021

-In another article, I showed you what’s involved in a guitar setup.
+In a previous article, I showed you just what’s involved in a guitar setup.

-Now, you do not need everything on this list.
-That’s why I’ve broken it into 3 main sections.
+That’s why I’ve broken the page into 3 main sections.
 Use the “The Essential Tools” list to make sure you have the basic toolset you’ll need to get started working on your own guitars.
-Use the other 2 lists to gradually add some “nice to have” tools as needed, such as if you start doing setups for other people.
+Use the other 2 lists to gradually add some “nice to have” specialty tools as needed, such as if you start doing setups for other people.